VoliJS/Type-R/docs/chapters/validation.md

 ### obj.isValid( key )

-Returns `true` if the specified record's attribute or collection element is valid. `key` is an attribute's name for the record or record's id/cid for the collection.
+Returns `true` if the specified model's attribute or collection element is valid. `key` is an attribute's name for the model or model's id/cid for the collection.

 ### obj.validationError